nxrighthere/ENet-CSharp/README.md

 `Address.Port` set or get a port number.

 `Address.SetHost` set host name or an IP address (IPv4/IPv6).
+Returns 0	on success or < 0 on failure.

-`Address.GetIP` gives the printable form of the IP address.
+`Address.GetIP` returns the printable form of the IP address.

 `Address.GetName` attempts to do a reverse lookup of the host.